hazelcast/hazelcast-jet-reference-manual/docs/900_Sources_And_Sinks/100_Out_Of_The_Box_Sources_And_Sinks/400_File_Streamer.md

 values are in the range of 1 to 4.
 If just a single file is read, it is always read by single thread.

-When a change is detected the file is opened, appended lines are read and file is closed.
+When a change is detected, the file is opened, appended lines are read and file is closed.
 This process is repeated as necessary.

 The processor completes when the directory is deleted.
 However,